abhishekbisht1429/parallel_algorithms/README.md

 - For normalization, of row i, the element [i, i] is taken as pivot and every element of the row is divided by it.

-- The elimination takes place for every row, say j, after i.
-The first element of the jth row is taken as the scaling factor and the new elements of the jth row are computed using the following formula: [i', j] = [i', j]
+- The elimination takes place for every row, say i', after i.
+The i' th element of the i' th row is taken as the scaling factor and the new elements of the i' th row are computed using the following formula: [i', j] = [i', j]
-  \- scale * [i, j], where i' is from i+1 to n-1.
+  \- scale * [i, j], where j is from i+1 to n-1.

 - After completing the above process we are left with an upper triangular matrix.
 The solution for the equations is obtained after applying back